kouki-dan/git-issue-release/README.md

 An additional description for the release issue.
 It is inserted to the top of a body of an issue.

+## `configuration-file-path`

+Specifies a path to a file in the repository containing configuration settings used for generating the release notes.
+[More details](https://docs.github.com/en/rest/reference/releases#generate-release-notes-content-for-a-release).

 ## Example usage

 Full example: https://github.com/kouki-dan/git-issue-release/blob/main/.github/workflows/git-issue-release.yml